 - Next, stay financially healthy by spending your time (instead of your paycheck) and investing as much of your money as possible in assets.

 Kiyosaki notes in Chapter 3 of Rich Dad Poor Dad that most people confuse their profession with their business.
 In other words, they spend their entire lives working in somebody else’s business and making other people rich.

-One of our favorite quotes from this section is:
+One of my favorite quotes from this section is:

 “The primary reason the majority of the poor and middle class are fiscally conservative is that they have no financial foundation.
 They have to cling to their jobs and play it safe.
 They can’t afford to take risks.”

 Chapter 4: The History of Taxes and the Power of Corporations